The Fifth Step

 “They are for the kids that come into my shop.
 They like the fantasy and sci-fi stuff.”

 “I read this one on a flight from Norway last year.”
 He lifted Richard Matheson’s I Am Legend from the stack.

 “I think all kids like zombies,” Cara smirked.

 “No, vampires.
 The movie is about zombies, but the book is about vampires–very smart vampires.”
 He sat on the curb, inviting her to join him.
 “Would you like to hear a story while we wait?”

-“In my country we have a very different legend about vampires.
+“In my country, we have a very different legend about vampires.
 It started with the man Jesus brought back to life.”

 “That’s the one.
-Now, keep in mind, Russian tales have a more important function that historical accuracy.
-In a very pre-socratic way legends are how my people have solved the problems of the unknown.
+Now, keep in mind, Russian tales have a more important function than historical accuracy.
+In a very pre-socratic way, legends are how my people have solved the problems of the unknown.
 So this Lazarus was a horse trader with a lust for wine.
 He gambled his family into poverty and then drank himself to death.
 He was a bad man, however, in spite of that, his wife loved him very much.
 She begged Jesus to help him and he was moved.
 Lazarus returned from the dead.
 You would think that after a resurrection he would have turned his life around, but no, he was still bad.
 While drunk, he ran over a young girl with his horse.
 A mob stoned him and crushed his skull.
 The next day he awoke, healed, but to a life without death and a life without meaning; deathless and soulless.
 That was his curse into the fifth or sixth generation.”

 “I’ve never heard that story,” she said enthralled.

 “You wouldn’t have.
 Telling tales is something more of your grandmother or grandfather’s generation.
 Now we have the internet.”